 For information on how each station is set up and scored, including measurements and diagrams for each skills station, you can visit the Individual Skills Setup and Rules on pages 6-12 of the SOI rules.
-An example of a skills scoresheet can be found on page 5 of this handbook.
+A blank skills scoresheet can be found on page 5 of this handbook.